 - Pursue systemic change.
 For too long, systemic change efforts have gone underinvested in and understudied, resulting in stagnant progress on diversity, equity, and inclusion in the STEM disciplines.
 It’s not enough to promote individual advancement without also seeking to improve the capacity of STEM environments to attend to diversity, equity, and inclusion in their policies and practices, and in the attitudes and behaviors of their community members.
 We seek to empower and equip institutions seeking this kind of change and to support research on how change happens.

 - Examine our own practices.
 Any grantmaking process also necessitates looking inward at one’s own practices.
 We commit to regularly revisiting and evaluating how we do things in order to ensure diversity, equity, and inclusion at every stage of the grantmaking process – from the proposals we solicit to the reviewers we appoint.

 - Coordinate and collaborate with others.
 We recognize that any one organization has a finite amount of dollars and finite amount of influence.
 We seek to engage private foundations, federal agencies, and corporate funders in enabling systemic change in STEM higher education and the field at large.
 This includes internal collaboration at Sloan, working alongside and in support of our colleagues in advancing their own DEI agendas.

-In addition, the program makes a number of grants supporting select initiatives that promote the education and professional advancement of women and Black, Latino/a, and Indigenous students and faculty in STEM disciplines.
+In addition, the program makes a number of grants supporting institutions and organizations that promote the education and professional advancement of women and Black, Indigenous and Latina/o students and faculty in STEM disciplines.